hickmanw/jupyterhub/docs/source/reference/spawners.md

-`c.Spawner.cpu_limit`: In supported spawners, you can set `c.Spawner.cpu_limit` to limit the total number of cpu-cores that a single-user notebook server can use.
-These can be fractional - `0.5` means 50% of one CPU core, `4.0` is 4 cpu-cores, etc. This value is also set in the single-user notebook server's environment variable `CPU_LIMIT`.
+`c.Spawner.cpu_limit`: In supported spawners, you can set `c.Spawner.cpu_limit` to limit the total number of cpu-cores that a single-user server can use.
+These can be fractional - `0.5` means 50% of one CPU core, `4.0` is 4 cpu-cores, etc. This value is also set in the single-user server's environment variable `CPU_LIMIT`.
 The limit does not claim that you will be able to use all the CPU up to your limit as other higher priority applications might be taking up CPU.

 `c.Spawner.cpu_guarantee`: You can set `c.Spawner.cpu_guarantee` to provide a guarantee for CPU usage.
-The environment variable `CPU_GUARANTEE` will be set in the single-user notebook server when a guarantee is being provided.
+The environment variable `CPU_GUARANTEE` will be set in the single-user server when a guarantee is being provided.

 **The spawner's underlying system or cluster is responsible for enforcing these limits and providing these guarantees.** If these values are set to `None`, no